moj-analytical-services/user-guidance/source/documentation/data-engineering-tools-docs/airflow/instructions/dag-pipeline.md

 You can find more detailed guidance on DAG scripts, including on how to set up dependencies between tasks, in the [Airflow documentation](https://airflow.apache.org/docs/stable/tutorial.html).

-You can group multiple DAGs together in a folder making easier for others to understand how they relate to one another.
+You can group multiple DAGs together in a folder making it easier for others to understand how they relate to one another.
 This also allows you to add READMEs to these folders to again help others understand what the DAGs are for.

 **Actions**